Firsby to Skegness railway branch line: Heavy holiday traffic

 Skegness proved a very popular seaside resort, and the branch generated a considerable revenue from excursion traffic.
 About 220,000 excursion passengers were brought to and from Skegness, from Nottingham, Yorkshire, and London in 1878.
-At the half-yearly shareholders' meeting later in 1878, the General Manager of the GNR company referred to an exceptionally busy day when many passengers were unable to get home promptly, saying, "We were overtaken by the traffic upon that day, and, though we got the people to Skegness all right, we could not get them away like clock-work.
+At the half-yearly shareholders' meeting later in 1878, the general nanager of the Great Northern Railway Company referred to an exceptionally busy day when many passengers were unable to get home promptly, saying, "We were overtaken by the traffic upon that day, and, though we got the people to Skegness all right, we could not get them away like clock-work.
 It is single line part of the way."

 The junction for the branch at Firsby faced Grimsby, so all the excursion trains had to reverse there.
 A south curve, enabling through running to and from the south, had been authorised in 1874 but the work did not proceed at first.
 The scheme was revived in 1881, and the Board of Trade inspector approved it for passenger operation on 24 May 1881.
 Signal boxes for the new junctions were built at Firsby South and East.
 Construction of the curve was retrospectively authorised by an Act on 18 Jul 1881.

 The junction with the East Coast Main Line at Barkston (then spelt Barkstone) faced south, and this too was inconvenient for any Skegness traffic coming from the north.
 A new north curve was opened on 29 March 1882, (authorised after the event by an Act on 19 August 1882).
 It was double track.

-The GNR proposed doubling the line from Firsby to Skegness but the Wainfleet and Firsby Railway company, still owner of the line, was not prepared to find the money, and suggested that the GNR could purchase the line.
+The GNR proposed doubling the line from Firsby to Skegness but the Wainfleet and Firsby Railway Company, still owner of the line, was not prepared to find the money, and suggested that the GNR could purchase the line.
 The W&FR was paying a handsome dividend of 7 3/4% at the time, and suggested that the GNR should pay £25 for every £10 share.
 This was more than the GNR was prepared to pay, so some limited improvements were carried out at W&FR expense.
 A 470-yard long passing place was installed at Wainfleet.
 The line was doubled for 1 1/2 miles from Cowbank to Skegness, and the terminus was re-signalled and the platforms extended.